VanshikSanwaria/List-Application/README.md

 3. Run the app on a simulator or device.
 4. Explore features like searching, viewing products, and managing the cart.

-## Known Issues
-(List any known issues or limitations here, if any.)

 ## Future Enhancements
 1. Add persistent cart storage using Core Data.